Jayce Tingler

 Jayce Michael Tingler (born November 28, 1980) is an American professional baseball coach and manager.
-He is the bench coach for the Minnesota Twins of Major League Baseball (MLB).
+He is the bench coach for the San Francisco Giants of Major League Baseball (MLB).
 He previously served as manager of MLB's San Diego Padres from 2020 to 2021.
 He previously served as the major league player development field coordinator and assistant general manager for the Texas Rangers.
+He was also the bench coach for the Minnesota Twins.
 He played college baseball for the Missouri Tigers.

-Playing career
+Early life

 Tingler graduated from Smithville High School in Smithville, Missouri.
 He was named to four All-Midland Empire Conference teams in baseball.

+College career

 He attended the University of Missouri, where he played college baseball for the Missouri Tigers baseball team.
 Tingler played for the Brewster Whitecaps of the Cape Cod League during the summer of 2002 and was named a league all-star.
 He was named All-Big 12 Conference in 2003, his senior year.

 The Toronto Blue Jays selected Tingler in the tenth round of the 2003 Major League Baseball draft.
 The Texas Rangers selected Tingler from the Blue Jays in the Triple-A phase of the Rule 5 draft after the 2005 season.
 He played in Minor League Baseball for four seasons, reaching Double-A.